-Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the School Office.
+Formal complaints must be made to the Headteacher, via the School Office.
+Formal complaints about the Headteacher follow a different procedure (see below).
 This may be done in person, but preferably in writing using the Complaint Form (see Appendix A for the contact details of the Headteacher, and Appendix B for a copy of the form).
-The form is useful as it ensures that relevant information is communicated at the outset.
+The form is useful as it ensures that all relevant information is communicated at the outset.